DistributedCollective/zero/README.md

 ### Fee decay Implementation

 Time is measured in units of minutes.
 The `baseRate` decay is based on `block.timestamp - lastFeeOpTime`.
 If less than a minute has passed since the last fee event, then `lastFeeOpTime` is not updated.
-This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing LUSD with time intervals of < 1 minute.
+This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing ZUSD with time intervals of < 1 minute.

 The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of its current value per hour.
 At that rate, after one week, the baseRate decays to 18% of its prior value.
 The exact decay parameter is subject to change, and will be fine-tuned via economic modelling.

-### Staking LQTY and earning fees
+### Staking ZERO and earning fees

-LQTY holders may `stake` and `unstake` their LQTY in the `LQTYStaking.sol` contract.
+ZERO holders may `stake` and `unstake` their ZERO in the `ZEROStaking.sol` contract.

-When a fee event occurs, the fee in LUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_LUSD`) is incremented.
-A LQTY stake earns a share of the fee equal to its share of the total LQTY staked, at the instant the fee occurred.
+When a fee event occurs, the fee in ZUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_ZUSD`) is incremented.
+A ZERO stake earns a share of the fee equal to its share of the total ZERO staked, at the instant the fee occurred.

 This staking formula and implementation follows the basic [“Batog” pull-based reward distribution](http://batog.info/papers/scalable-reward-distribution.pdf).